WebEssentz/parrot/README.md

 ## 🚀 Major 2025 Updates

 - **One-Shot Search Mode:** When the Search button is selected, the next message always uses real-time web search, then reverts to the default model.
 No more infinite search loops.
-- **Privacy & Transparency:** Atlas never mentions its training data, internal tools, or the ages of its creators unless specifically asked.
+- **Privacy & Transparency:** Avurna never mentions its training data, internal tools, or the ages of its creators unless specifically asked.
 Capabilities are described in plain language (e.g., "I can search Google").
-- **Modern UI:** The header now displays "Atlas" in a semibold, modern font on desktop, and the original icon on mobile/tablet.
+- **Modern UI:** The header now displays "Avurna" in a semibold, modern font on desktop, and the original icon on mobile/tablet.
 The search button's lit state is user-controlled and visually consistent.
 The textarea input is cleared after sending a message.
 - **Robust Model Handling:** Improved code structure for model selection and POST handling to avoid race conditions and ensure correct model usage.
 - **Responsive Design:** Enhanced experience for both desktop and mobile users.